ShawnBeasleyOTRS/doc-itsm/content/itsm-core/admin/users-groups-roles/groups.rst

 After installation of the package the following group is added to the system:

 *itsm-service*
-   Group for ITSM Service mask access in the agent interface.
+   Group for accessing the *ITSM Service* screen of the agent interface.

 .. note::